nivek694/HackNC_Project/HackNC_Project/display.md

 * medicine dosage - medAmount
 * time to take - dispenseTime
 * late indicator - medLate
-* medicine dispenser status - md1 - md9
+* medicine dispenser - md1 - md9
 *

 Display as a list with patients in the order of their medication time